Bali or Thailand, Thailand or Bali?

 Thailand has a lot to do, don’t get me wrong.
 It’s just more spread out than in Bali.

 Both Bali and Thailand are pretty budget-friendly destinations.
 With that said, according to the Price of Travel index for backpackers, Thailand’s cities clock in a hair cheaper than Bali.
-It’s not a huge difference, but for backpackers on a tight budget, I would say Thailand is a better bet.
+It’s not a huge difference (a strong case can be made for Bali as a backpacker destination), but for backpackers on a tight budget, I would probably say Thailand is a better bet.

 Prices are very different depending on whether it is high season or not, though, so bear that in mind as well.

 First, remember what I said at the start of this post:

 You can’t go wrong choosing Thailand OR Bali.
 Both are incredible and you will have a great trip either way!

 But if you still can’t narrow it down, here’s a few questions that I’d ask to decide on Thailand vs Bali:

 Since Bali and Thailand have different rainy seasons and high season, this is an easy way to choose between the two.